Billy Ocean: Later career

 On 20 October 2010, Ocean was presented with the Lifetime Achievement Award at the MOBO Awards in London.
 On 29 July 2011, Ocean became a Companion of the Liverpool Institute for Performing Arts.
-His title was presented by former Beatle Paul McCartney.
+His title was presented by Paul McCartney.

-In 2012, Ocean made a cameo appearance in the British comedy movie Keith Lemon: The Film as Lemon's father.
-In January 2016, Ocean appeared on The Tonight Show with Jimmy Fallon to perform some of his classic hits as part of a promo tour for his new album.
+In 2012, Ocean made a cameo in the British comedy film Keith Lemon: The Film as Lemon's father.
+In January 2016, Ocean appeared on The Tonight Show with Jimmy Fallon to perform some of his hits as part of a promo tour for his new album.
 Ocean toured the UK during March and April 2017.

 Ocean recorded a new studio album in mid-2019 at Eve Studios in Stockport, working again with producer Barry Eastmond as co-writer.
-The album, One World, was to be released on 17 April 2020.
-After a delay, it was later released 4 September 2020.
+The album One World was to be released on 17 April 2020.
+After a delay, it was later released on 4 September 2020.

 Personal life

-Ocean has lived in Sunningdale, Berkshire, England, with his wife Judy, since 1978.
+Ocean has lived in Sunningdale, Berkshire, England, with his wife, Judy, since 1978.
 They have three children.
 His son played rugby sevens at the 2014 Commonwealth Games for Barbados.

-Ocean decided to become vegetarian after the loss of his mother in 1989, who died from ovarian cancer.
+Ocean decided to become vegetarian after the 1989 death of his mother from ovarian cancer.
+He is a member of the Rastafari movement.